mateusz-kloch/ems/README.md

 # EMS (EXPENSE MANAGEMENT SYSTEM)

-### This program was created to enable users to control and manage their budget.
+## This program was created to enable users to control and manage their budget.
 The user can create his own database, manually add expenses to it or import them from CSV files, edit expenses in database and extract the database in the form of expense report to external CSV files.

 Management is done via text mode in the terminal, and uses click library to divide program into subcommands ("add", "report", "edit", "import-from", "export-to").

 This is my extension of the project from module 7 completed during the Praktyczny Python course.

-### The expense consists of:
+## The expense consists of:
 - ID - assigned by the program when creating an expense
 - date - format: "dd/mm/yyyy", by default program uses today's date but it is possibility to add own (see: [Usage](#usage)).
 - amount
 - description

-### In the future will be added:
+## In the future will be added:
 - Removing existing expenses
 - Assigning a given currency to the database and converting values according to current exchange rates
 - Support for more external file types

 ## Programming tools:

-#### Language:
+### Language:
 - Python 3.11.6

-  #### Libraries:
+  ### Libraries:
     - csv
     - dataclasses
     - datetime
     - pickle
     - sys

-  #### Third party libraries:
+  ### Third party libraries:
     - click 8.1.7
     - dateutil 2.8.2
     - pytest 7.4.4

-:memo: **Note:** All necessary tools are pre-installed in the virtual environment.
+:bulb: All necessary tools are pre-installed in the virtual environment.

-:warning: **Warning:** Compatibility with previous versions not tested.
+:warning: Compatibility with previous versions not tested.

 ## Repository layout:
 ```